networktocode/jdiff/README.md

 ## Use cases

-`jdiff` has been developed around diffing and testing structured data returned from APIs and other python modules and libraries (such as TextFSM).
-The primary use case is structured data returned from networking devices, but we found the use case can apply to any structured data and is especially useful when working or dealing with structured data from APIs.
+`jdiff` has been developed around diffing and testing structured data returned from APIs and other Python modules and libraries (such as TextFSM).
+The primary use case is the examination of structured data returned from networking devices.
+However, we found the library fits other use cases where structured data needs to be operated on, and is especially useful when working or dealing with data returned from APIs.

 ### Use Case 1
 ### Use Case 2